ibnumardini/logn/README.md

 * fill in the parameter with the position of the argument according to what you set, param type is int

 ## Contributing
-Let's build this Logn library to make it even better, The contribution guide can be found in [here](CONTRIBUTIONS.md).
+Let's build this Logn library to make it even better.

 ## License
 Logn is under the [MIT License](LICENSE.md)